 “A competent and self-confident person is incapable of jealousy in anything.
 Jealousy is invariably a symptom of neurotic insecurity.”Robert A. Heinlein

-In that case, it becomes important to spot the hidden emotions of jealousy so that you can protect yourself from their negative influence.
+They try to hide the insecurity they have from you behind a friendly mask, in which case it becomes important to spot the hidden emotions of jealousy so that you can protect yourself from their negative influence.

 There are varying degrees of jealousy and envy, ranging from someone who is an overall good-natured person feeling a bit insecure, to someone who holds animosity, grudge, and hate.